Ga verder naar de inhoud

 Introduction to the 8 parallel workshops

 1. Festivals Care!
 Arts and Health: This workshop will reflect on the contribution of the arts to health and the impact the arts have on societal well-being.
-Facilitated by Rarita Zbranca, Cultural Centre Cluj and expert in the field of arts and health, in the framework of the Creative Europe supported project CARE – Culture for Mental Health.
+Facilitated by Rarița Zbranca, Cultural Centre Cluj and expert in the field of arts and health, with the contribution of Katey Warran, Researcher at the University of Edinburgh, in the framework of the Creative Europe supported project CARE – Culture for Mental Health.

-3. Workshop on Festivals and artistic freedom of speech: This workshop will look at the important topic of artistic freedom of speech, polarisation, and (self-)censorship.
+3. Workshop on Festivals and artistic freedom: This workshop will look at the important topic of artistic freedom of speech, polarisation, and (self-)censorship.
+Facilitated by Kirsten Xanthippe, Researcher on Grievance Politics and Democratic Governance at the University of Southampton.
 This workshop is co-hosted together with Pearle*.

 4. Workshop on Festivals and their money: Budgeting in times of cuts and crisis.
 Why festivals are business.
-Facilitated by with Natalia Oszkó-Jakab.
+Facilitated by Natália Oszkó-Jakab, Director of Valley of Arts, and Michelle McLeod, Marketing, sponsorship and events Consultant.

 13.30-14.15 | Meet and Greet – Pitching Time at The Hub